MirzaKabiljagic/ProxyHTTP/README.md

 * Script for testing of "Inject a JavaScript code"
 * P5 - Phishing in the dark
   <br>
   In Proxy client we call a method redirect, which replaces the host, whom we previously parsed.
+Adress stays the same, but the body of the sites which you pass in are swapped.
    After we add carriage return line feed to the header and return it.
+Very interesting plugin.
 * P1 - Improved Requests
   <br>
   Added a function which enables adding our own cookie.
+By passing in the required parameters for the program call, to the response from the server, the cookies with the specified name were able to be saved.

   <br>
   Added SOP function.